Udrasht/Neural-Dependency-Parser-Hindi/readme.md

 For more detailed information about the project, please refer to the [report.pdf](./Report.pdf) file located at the root of this repository.

+For Complete Project refer to the Repo: [link](https://github.com/Udrasht/Neural-Dependency-Parser-Hindi)